kolasniwash/nshaw.ca/content/posts/Using-rust-functions-passing-by-value-and-reference.md

 +++
-title = "Using Rust Functions Passing By Value And Reference" date = "2024-02-06"
+title = "Using rust functions passing by value and reference" date = "2024-02-06"
 +++
 Coming from Python as a main working language thinking about how I pass values around functions as an after thought.
 My last exposure to thinking about pointers was implementing Fourier transform data processing in C back in university studying Engineering Physics.